data2intelligence/CytoSig/README.md

 Then, run CytoSig like this:
 CytoSig_run.py -i GSE139829\_sample/GSM4147093\_UMM059\_,GSM4147096\_UMM063\_,GSM4147099\_UMM066\_ -o output

+*Note*: H5 files or Seurat objects are also common formats for single-cell RNASeq data.
+Please see our further demonstrations on how to convert H5 or Seurat files at [https://github.com/data2intelligence/CytoSig_prediction](https://github.com/data2intelligence/CytoSig_prediction).

 **Usage 2, through Python function inside your customized code**:
 Input: